csira/wallace/README.rst

 To use Wallace while building your app there are only two requirements: set up database connections, and implement your models.
-As an additional step in the Postgres case, a representation for the table is required, and likewise for a Mongo collection.
+As an additional step for Postgres, a representation for the table is required, and likewise for a Mongo collection.

 Initialize the config and set up a connection: